rishabhbhatia/react-native-awesome-alerts/README.md

 | confirmButtonTextStyle | `object` | Confirm button text style    | -       |

 ## Tests
-For automated tests, use data-testid='awesome-alert-cancel-btn' and data-testID='awesome-alert-confirm-btn' properties for the cancel and confirm buttons, respectively
+For automated tests, buttons default to data-testid='awesome-alert-cancel-btn' and data-testID='awesome-alert-confirm-btn' properties for the cancel and confirm buttons, respectively.
+However, feel free to pass in your own via the props.

 ## Inspiration